shivam70066/Metacrafter-polygon-1-NFTS-and-Polygon-bridge-/README.md

 ### Project Rubric
 To successfully complete the Challenge, your project should:

-> 1. Generate a 5-item collection using DALLE 2 or Midjourney
+1. Generate a 5-item collection using DALLE 2 or Midjourney
-> 2. Store items on IPFS using pinata.cloud
+2. Store items on IPFS using pinata.cloud
-> 3. Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet
-      You should have a promptDescription function on the contract that returns the prompt you used to generate the images
+3. Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet You should have a promptDescription function on the contract that returns the prompt you used to generate the images
-> 4. Map Your NFT Collection using Polygon network token mapper.
+4. Map Your NFT Collection using Polygon network token mapper.
 Note: this isn’t necessary but helpful for visualization.
-> 5. Write a hardhat script to batch mint all NFTs.
+5. Write a hardhat script to batch mint all NFTs.
 Hint: ERC721A is optimal here.
->>  6.Write a hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge
+6. Write a hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge
-      >Approve the NFTs to be transferred
+      * Approve the NFTs to be transferred
       * Deposit the NFTs to the Bridge
       * Test balanceOf on Mumbai